palma-ice/yelmo/README.md

 OPTIONAL:
-- Python 3.x, which is only needed for automatic configuration of the Makefile and the use of the script `run_yelmo.py` for job preparation and submission.
+- Python 3.x, which is only needed for automatic configuration of the Makefile and the use of the script `runylmo` for job preparation and submission.

 ## Directory structure
 ```fortran